 How are the campers grouped together?

-Campers are grouped in co-ed groups by grade.
-Pre-K campers are placed in the Young Folks program, which operates on a slightly altered schedule (to give our young campers more developmentally appropriate activities).
+Campers are grouped in co-ed groups, by grade they are entering in the Fall.
+Pre-Kinder campers are placed in the Young Folks program, which operates on a slightly altered schedule (to give our young campers more developmentally appropriate activities).

 Groups are a home-base for our campers, but they will have opportunities to do mixed-age elective activities, too.
 This allows campers to meet other children with similar interests.
 Some advanced activities are only open to campers in certain grades.

 Our ratios vary slightly depending on camper age.
 Generally, our youngest groups have a 6:1 ratio, our middle groups have an 8:1 ratio, and our oldest groups have a 9:1 ratio.
 But often, we'll add additional support staff with groups, which bring those ratios down even more!

 Can I request for my child to be in a group with their friend?